 How Can I Keep My Dog From Pushing His Food With His Nose

-It can be extraordinary when you notice your dog pushing food with his nose.
-But don’t worry, you can avoid this with a few simple measures.
+It can be extraordinary to notice your dog pushing food with his nose.
+But don’t worry; you can avoid this with a few simple measures.
 This is what you’ll be doing.

 Method 1: Do Not Encourage the Behavior